Stationery Lists for 2021

 Being at school and being punctual

 Children learn by being active participants in the many opportunities school provides them to engage with each other, and with new ideas and information.
-To make the most of the learning opportunities provided at our school, we expect children to be punctual and regular in attendance.
+To make the most of the learning opportunities provided at our school, we expect children to be punctual and attend regularly.

-The Ministry of Education requires us to record every absence and audits our school roll each year.
-Accordingly, whenever parents anticipate their child will be absent for any reason, we require either a phone call or note to explain the reason.
-Frequent, or long term, unexplained absences will be reported to truancy services as a Ministry of Education requirement.
-Our greatest concern is the children’s safety and for this reason, we will always follow up any unexplained absences as soon as we are aware of them.
+The Ministry of Education requires us to record every absence and audits our school roll each term.
+Accordingly, whenever a child is absent for any reason, we require either a phone call or note to explain the reason.
+Frequent, or long term, unexplained absences must be reported to truancy services as a Ministry of Education requirement.
+Our greatest concern is the children’s safety and for this reason, we will follow up any unexplained absences as soon as we are aware of them.

 To report an absence you can either phone the school on 04 2367785 or leave a message; text 027 2367785; send an email to firstname.lastname@example.org; or use Facebook Messenger.